Yao-Wan/Marketing-Mix-Model/README.md

-# Estimate the Impact of Advertising
+# Estimate the Impact of Advertising Using R
 A marketing mix model to estimate the impact of advertising on consumers’ brand quality attitudes

 ## Description